danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Given that an engineer actually has some free time to dedicate to any sort of technical extra-curricular activity, I can think of so many more valuable things to be doing, for example:

-- Taking online courses to learn a new skill or something tangentially related.
+- Taking online courses to learn a new skill.
 - Reading technical books.
 - Building side projects to explore a new tech stack or solve an [actual problem](https://syntax.fm/show/119/hasty-treat-better-living-through-side-projects).
 - Volunteering to build software for an charitable organization.
 - Writing technical articles, tutorials, create a course etc. to share what you're learning.

-To be clear, I'm *not* suggesting people should be spending their spare time doing any of the above.
-What I'm suggesting is that if someone has spare time that they'd like to spend on career development, the above can be more impactful than practicing leetcode exercises.
+To be clear, I'm not suggesting people *should* be spending their spare time doing any of the above.
+What I'm suggesting is that if someone has spare time that they'd like to spend on career development, the above can be more impactful than practicing LeetCode exercises.

 ### Fairness